59A-4.103: Licensure, Administration and Fiscal Management

 Drugs and non-prescription medications requiring refrigeration must shall be stored in a refrigerator.
+When stored in a general-use refrigerator, they shall must be stored in a separate, covered, waterproof, and labeled receptacle.
 The refrigerator must be locked or located within a locked medication room and accessible only to licensed staff in accordance with state and federal laws.
-When stored in a general-use refrigerator, they shall be stored in a separate, covered, waterproof, and labeled receptacle.

 (7) All controlled substances must

 shall be disposed of in accordance with state and federal laws.
 All non-controlled substances may be destroyed in accordance with the facility’s policies and procedures.
 Records of the disposition of all substances must shall be maintained in sufficient detail to enable an accurate reconciliation and a copy of the disposition must be filed in the resident’s record or maintained electronically in a readily accessible format.

 (8) Non-controlled substances in unit dose containers may be returned to the dispensing pharmacy for credit.

 (9) If ordered by the resident’s physician, the resident or his or her representative may, upon discharge, take all current prescription drugs with him or her.
 An inventory of the drugs released must

 shall be completed, shall be dated, and signed by both the person releasing the drugs and the person receiving the drugs, and must shall be placed in the resident’s record.